Salaah01/pandas-data-cleaner/README.md

 By adding `remove_columns` to the `required_options` list, once this class is instantiated, we will be able to access `self.remove_columns`.

-Now that we have built our cleaning strategy lets run it:
+Now that we have built our cleaning strategy let's run it:

 ```python
 dataframe = pd.DataFrame({